gemfarmer/me/content/posts/2019-05-27--reflecting-on-japan/index.md

 ### The land of 1000 7 Elevens
 We had heard going into the trip that the convenient stores (conbinis) in Japan were amazing.
 Articles like [this](https://www.eater.com/2017/2/21/14668440/tokyo-convenience-store-conbini-snacks) had made us eager to check them out – why were chefs and critics like David Chang and Anthony Bourdain in love with convenient store food?

-I was skeptical, but I fell in love!
-Why aren't 7 Elevens like this in the states?
+I was skeptical, but I came around and left wondering why 7 Elevens aren't as lovely in the states.

-#### Why??
+#### Why are they so great??

 1. **The food is quality and cheap.** The quality is really high for convenient stores.
 You can get a fairly healthy meal for under $3.
 If you spend a bit more you can get a bento box or larger meal.
 1. **Easy for foreigners.** Transactions weren't always smooth for me in Japan.
 The conbini transactions were great for non-speakers.
 They are clean and consisistent.